ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-03-01-Data-Scientist-Salaries.md

 ---

 In this project we will webscrape indeed.com for data scientist job postings.
 We will collect salary information, job summary, keywords, company name, location, number of reviews, etc.  Then using a logistic regression classification model we will predict whether or not the job is a high or low paying job.
 While more precision might be better, there is a fair amount of natural variance in job salaries, which precludes us from applying regression techniques to predict individual salaries; however, using a binary predictor (e.g. high or low) may still be useful.
-The first part of assignment will focus on scraping data, and the second will focus on using the listings with salary information to build a model and predict high/low salaries.
+The first part of the project will focus on scraping data, and the second will focus on using the listings with salary information to build a model to predict high/low salaries.

 We will collect salary information on data science jobs across the following 14 major US cities: *New York, Chicago, San Francisco, Austin, Atlanta, Boston, Washington, Seattle, Philadelphia, Los Angeles, Denver, San Diego, San Jose and Dallas.*  We would also like to understand which factors most directly impact salaries (e.g., location, summary keywords, etc.).